Orienfish/RPi_Useful_Script/README.md

 * `cut_network.sh` cuts all the network connection on RPi.
 * `tcp_client.py` and `tcp_server.py` are the Python code to establish simple TCP connection.
 * `udp_client.py` and `udp_client.py` establish UDP connection.

+## Benchmarks on RPi

+In [another repo](https://github.com/Orienfish/IoTSim_Model), a CPU workload is constructed based on the work in [Roy Longbottom's Raspberry Pi, Pi 2 and Pi 3 Benchmarks](http://www.roylongbottom.org.uk/Raspberry Pi Benchmarks.htm), combining Dhrystone, Whetstone, Linpack, and their multi-thread versions.